HugoGW/Maxwells_Equations/README.md

 For the second equation called 'Maxwell's Thomson Law,' we have $\displaystyle \vec{\nabla} \cdot \vec{B} = 0$.
 This means that the field lines loop back onto themselves.
 In other words, there are no magnetic monopoles; only magnetic dipoles exist.

 <img width="417" alt="dipole magnétique" src="https://github.com/HugoGW/Maxwells_Equations/assets/140922475/2eaafa07-026a-43ed-9feb-28c9b708893a">

+The third equation, known as Maxwell's Faraday Law, lays the foundation for what we call electromagnetic induction.
+Indeed, if we consider time-varying electric and magnetic fields, then we have $\displaystyle \vec{\nabla} \wedge \vec{E} = - \frac{\partial \vec{B}}{\partial t}$.
+This means that a time-varying magnetic field will induce a time-varying electric field in space, rotating around the magnetic field.
+To visualize this phenomenon, I created simulations in 2D and 3D.